wgslsmith/wgslsmith/README.md

 $ wgslsmith harness run path/to/shader.wgsl
 ```

-Some options can be configured by adding a `wgslsmith.toml` file to the root of the repo.
+Some options can be configured through a config file.
+Run `wgslsmith config` to open the default config file in a text editor.
+You can also specify a custom config file with the `--config-file` option.

 ```toml
 [reducer]